Congratulations, Peter Buchanan, on 35 years as a TEC Chair!

 What tip would you give to Canadian business leaders?

 Finesse your strategic planning skills.
-Many CEOs are great at building a business, but become unsure of how to make the next step and get lost in terms of scaling their business.
+Many CEOs are great at building a business, but become unsure of how to make the next step and they sometimes get lost dealing with the challenges of scaling their business.
 TEC member companies who have access to peer groups and coaches tend to grow at a faster rate than those who don’t.

 With TEC, the proof is in the pudding.
 Members tend to stay a long time because they receive significant value.
-I have heard members say that TEC has saved their life.
+I have heard members say that being part of our TEC group has saved not only their business but their life too.

 Peter Buchanan (sixth FROM THE left) WITH A GROUP OF CANADIAN TEC CHAIRS IN THE EARLY 90'S AT THEIR ANNUAL GATHERING.